How It Works

-When the VE Service loses connection to vCenter Server:
+When the VE Service loses connection to a vCenter Server:

 - The VE Service begins to trigger failure events in its local event log.
 These events are triggered every poll cycle (5 minutes).

-The 25-minute period is configured so that short-term outages (such as a reboot of vCenter server) do not cause failover, because the rediscovery process caused by failover takes some time to complete and it is desirable to only trigger failover for a genuine sustained vCenter outage.
-You can modify the default number of consolidated events required to trigger the Veeam VMware: Connection lost to VMware vCenter server monitor by overriding the UnhealthyConsolidatedEventsCount setting for this monitor.
+The 25-minute period is configured so that short-term outages (such as a reboot of a vCenter Server) do not cause failover, because the rediscovery process caused by failover takes some time to complete and it is desirable to only trigger failover for a genuine sustained vCenter Server outage.
+You can modify the default number of consolidated events required to trigger the Veeam VMware: Connection lost to VMware vCenter Server monitor by overriding the UnhealthyConsolidatedEventsCount setting for this monitor.
 The minimum setting is 2 (10 minutes) and the maximum setting is 5 (25 minutes, default).

-Note also that the vCenter connection is also independently monitored by every Veeam Collector.
-If vCenter fails, the first alert(s) received will be from Collector(s) connected to that vCenter.
+Note also that the vCenter Server connection is also independently monitored by every Veeam Collector.
+If a vCenter Server fails, first alerts received will be from Collectors connected to that vCenter Server.
 These alerts will appear within 5 minutes, and do not trigger any monitoring reconfiguration.

-The Recovery Action output will be available for the Veeam VMware: Connection lost to VMware vCenter server monitor in Health Explorer.
-You should see that a new connection is configured for each host managed by the failed vCenter.
+The Recovery Action output will be available for the Veeam VMware: Connection lost to VMware vCenter Server monitor in Health Explorer.
+You should see that a new connection is configured for each host managed by the failed vCenter Server.

 Please note the following limitations:

-- The rebuilt topology will not contain vSphere сlusters and datastore clusters, as these are vCenter artefacts and are not available when vCenter is offline.
+- The rebuilt topology will not contain vSphere сlusters and datastore clusters, as these are vCenter Server artefacts and are not available when the vCenter Server is offline.
 Only vSphere hosts, VMs, Distributed Virtual Switches and Standard vSwitches will be displayed.

 For these reasons, datastore monitoring is automatically disabled by default for direct-to-host connections and it is not recommended to enable it when using the vCenter Connection Failover feature.

-If monitoring of direct-to-host connections and their attached datastores is a requirement (for example, for remote office/branch office situations, where hosts are not part of a vCenter) then datastore monitoring can be enabled by using the advanced MonitorDatastoresForDirectHost setting in the Veeam UI.
+If monitoring of direct-to-host connections and their attached datastores is a requirement (for example, for remote office/branch office situations, where hosts are not part of a vCenter Server then datastore monitoring can be enabled by using the advanced MonitorDatastoresForDirectHost setting in the Veeam UI.